khan0003-py/Sppu_CS_6th_Sem_Lab_Codes/WTL/Practical9/registration-login-example/README.md

 ## Source
 This project is based on the Angular user registration and login example tutorial by Jason Watmore.
 You can find the tutorial at [https://jasonwatmore.com/post/2022/11/29/angular-14-user-registration-and-login-example-tutorial](https://jasonwatmore.com/post/2022/11/29/angular-14-user-registration-and-login-example-tutorial).

-## Additional Information

-Feel free to add any additional information about your project here, such as its purpose, features, and how to use it.